Timuquana Country Club

 Timuquana Country Club is a private golf and country club in Jacksonville, Florida.
 Located in Jacksonville's Ortega neighborhood, it was founded in 1923.
-Its golf course was originally designed by legend Donald Ross, and members have included PGA Tour professionals Steve Melnyk, David Duval and current member Jim Furyk.
-It has hosted various golf tournaments since its opening, including the 2002 United States Senior Men's Amateur Golf Championship, the United States Golf Association (USGA) U.S. Women's Amateur Four-Ball Championship in 2019, and is the host site for the PGA TOUR Champions Constellation Furyk & Friends starting in 2021.
+Its golf course was originally designed by Donald Ross, and members have included PGA Tour professionals Steve Melnyk, David Duval and current member Jim Furyk.
+It has hosted various golf tournaments since its opening, including the 2002 United States Senior Men's Amateur Golf Championship, the U.S. Women's Amateur Four-Ball in 2019, and is the host site for the PGA Tour Champions Constellation Furyk & Friends starting in 2021.

 History

-Beginnings

-On May 25, 1921, a group of 50 prominent gentlemen met at the Seminole Social Club in downtown Jacksonville to consider the organization of a new club to provide a superior golf facility.
-They adopted the name "Timuquana," a variation of the name of the Timucua, a Native American people who once lived along the St. Johns River.
-Their charter was approved on February 12, 1923, and within three months, membership had grown to 185.
-Timuquana Country Club's first president was John L. Roe.
-Donald Ross, the most noted golf course architect in the United States, was engaged to design and build the course in 1923.
-After playing the new course, two club members suggested that additional sand traps on the fairways would enliven play, and donated them.
-Vic Foreman was the club's golf pro for 43 years, from 1925 to 1968.

-Several professional tournaments were played at Timuquana soon after the course was built, attracting the best golfers of the era, and exhibition matches featured Johnny Farrell, Walter Hagen, Gene Sarazen and Horton Smith.
+Named after the Timucua people, the Timuquana Country Club was founded in 1921 and its charter approved in 1923.
+The first president was John L. Roe and the course designed by Donald Ross.

 The course hosted the Southern Amateur championship several times, and the 1928 Florida State Amateur Tournament was won by club president Al Ulmer at Timuquana.

-The years during the Great Depression in the United States were difficult for the club.
-Membership fell to 51, and the club could not afford a manager.
-The club reorganized their financial affairs in 1936, cutting costs to a bare minimum, and survived.
 Bobby Jones was stationed at Naval Air Station Jacksonville during World War II and often played golf at neighboring Timuquana.
 Robert Trent Jones, another well-known golf course designer, worked with club members in 1948 to develop a ten-year blueprint for improving the course.
 Many of the suggestions were implemented during the 1950s, including adding a lake on the 5th, which the tee shot must traverse.
 This became the course's signature hole.